Œ

-Œ (minuscule: œ), in English known as ethel or œthel (also spelt, ēðel, odal), is a Latin alphabet grapheme, a ligature of o and e.
+Œ (minuscule: œ), known as ethel or œthel, (Note: Also called ēðel, odal.) is a Latin-script character.
+It is a ligature of o and e.
 In medieval and early modern Latin, it was used in borrowings from Greek that originally contained the diphthong οι, and in a few non-Greek words.
 These usages continue in English and French.
-In French, the words that were borrowed from Latin and contained the Latin diphthong written as œ now generally have é or è; but œ is still used in some non-learned French words, representing open-mid front rounded vowels, such as œil ("eye") and sœur ("sister").
+In French, the words that were borrowed from Latin and contained the Latin diphthong written as œ now generally have é or è; but œ is still used in some non-learned French words, representing open-mid front rounded vowels, such as œil and sœur.